Corporate & Commercial Law

 – the transfer and distribution of profits out of South Africa,

-– optimal tax structures for returns out of South Africa,
+– optimal tax structures for returns out of South Africa, we may partner with a tax practitioner if complex advice is required,

 – creation and management of company structures,